Title

 The Philippine Jurisprudence case highlights the establishment of a comprehensive system for the justice and welfare of children, emphasizing the best interests of the child, the right to assistance and protection, and the application of restorative justice principles, with the Juvenile Justice and Welfare Council responsible for coordinating the implementation of the law among various government agencies.

-It covers children at risk and children in conflict with the law from prevention to rehabilitation and reintegration.
+RA 9344 covers the different stages involving children at risk and children in conflict with the law, from prevention to rehabilitation and reintegration.

-A child fifteen (15) years of age or under at the time of the commission of the offense shall be exempt from criminal liability but subjected to an intervention program.
-Children above 15 but below 18 who acted with discernment may be subjected to appropriate proceedings.
+A child fifteen (15) years old or under at the time of commission is exempt from criminal liability but must be subjected to an intervention program under Section 20.
+A child above 15 but below 18 is also exempt unless the child acted with discernment, in which case appropriate proceedings under the Act apply.

 Analyze Cases Smarter, Faster